Call for Submissions – RSLondonSouthEast 2020

 Workshop submissions will not be formally published but accepted abstracts will be made available on the website.

-We also strongly encourage you to submit your presentation slides to a platform such as SlideShare or Zenodo in order to obtain a DOI for your presentation.
+We also strongly encourage you to submit your presentation slides to a platform such as Zenodo in order to obtain a DOI for your presentation.
 We will then link to this from the workshop agenda.

 Abstract submission and review